opendistro-for-elasticsearch/odfe-cli/README.md

 ```

 ### Integration Testing
 In order to test odfe-cli end-to-end, we need a running odfe cluster.
 We can use Docker to accomplish this.
-If you have not installed docker, you can install it from [here](https://docs.docker.com/get-docker/).
 The [Docker Compose file](./docker-compose.yml) supports the ability to run integration tests for the project in local environments respectively.
 If you have not installed docker-compose, you can install it from this [link](https://docs.docker.com/compose/install/)